Printable PDF version

 This explainer is organized into six sections:

 This explainer briefly summarizes the final rule and should not be relied on as a legal document.
-The full text is available in the Order No. 1977 Final Rule.
-The updated regulations will take effect on July 29, 2024.[1]
+The full text of Order 1977 is available in the final rule of Order No. 1977.
+On October 17, 2024, FERC also issued a rehearing order with some additional revisions and clarifications, which is available in the Order No. 1977-A Rehearing Order.
+The updated regulations are now effective.

 Key Decisions of the Final Rule